vipafattal/QuranX/dokka/modules.md

 ### Usage

 The library is based on https://alquran.cloud/api, on edition `quran-tajweed`.
 Once you have text of `quran-tajweed` inside the app you can call `TajweedHelper.getStyledWords(Aya.text)` to return a [Spannable](https://developer.android.com/reference/android/text/Spannable) text.
-YOu could use `TextView` with `Spannable` text.
+You could use `TextView` with `Spannable` text.

 ```kotlin
 val tajweed = Tajweed()